upjohnc/rust-python-sum-factorial/README.md

 # Description

-Example code of leveraging rust function in python code
+Code to test maturin+pyo3 to port portions of code from Python to Rust.

 ## Scenario

-Have files with integer in the first line.
-Want to calculate the factorial of each digit of the integer and then sum those values.
+You receive files in a directory everyday.
+The business needs to have the first line parsed.
+The individual digits of the integer in the first line are parsed to calculate the factorial of each digit and then the sum of those values is calculated.
-Rust can do it faster.
-Faster to read the files and process the text.

-This creates the function to take a file path, read the file content, take the first line, parse the integer into individual digits, calculate the factorial of the digit, then sum the individual factorials.
+The team decided to move the reading of the contents of the file and the calculation into a Rust function.
+The solution is to have a python script read a specified directory, call the Rust function, and prints the file with the related value.

+Maturin and pyo3 are used to translate the Rust function into a python function.

 ## Local Dev

-Need to install `rustfmt`: `brew install rustfmt`
+To create the local environment, you can create the python virtual env and then have the Rust ffi build into that virtual env.

 - create vintual env and source it
+    - `python -m venv .venv`
+    - `source .venv/bin/activate`
+    - `pip install -r requirements.txt`
+- build the rust function
+    - `maturin develop`
-- maturin develop then run python
+- run python code
+    - `python python/src/main.py`

+## Precommit

+Precommit has a hook to format the rust code.
+Cargo did not have the `fmt` command in my local installation, so I needed to install `rustfmt` through homebrew.